PAPERS, PRE-PRINTS, REVIEWS

 PDF Abstract on Medline Supporting Info.
 Bawendi lab

-stability and specificity in their targeting.
-In this paper we engineer the QD passivating layer
+and specificity in their targeting.
+In this paper we engineer the QD passivating layer to address this

-to address this challenge and apply these QDs to image the epidermal growth factor
+challenge and apply these QDs to image the epidermal growth factor receptor, an important

 Tapasin shapes immunodominance hierarchies according to the kinetic stability of peptide-MHC class I complexes.